cfogelberg/voltdb-instantiator/README.md

 ## Issues / Todo

+- No way to specify a license file
+- No --help or usage information provided
 - Limited range of configuration examples - full stub and basic/CE only
-- No stored procedure class file loading
-- No --help or usage information provided
+- SQL statements are not executed in batch mode
 - Script output is noisy
-- No way to specify a license file
-- SQL statements are not executed in batch mode

 ## Changelog